k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/07_graphit_quiz.md

 What will a node defined as Type=Condition will do?

-A: Build IF-ELSE statements which should include a condition.
-The nested nodes then are then executed or not according to the result of the condition.
+A: Build IF statement.
+The nested nodes are then executed or not according to the result of the condition.

-B: Add the tag <Condition> to the begining of the node in the document
+B: Add the tag <Condition> to the begining of the node in the document.

-C: Skip the node entirely if set to True
+C: Skip the node as no condition has been entered.

 (***Solution 10: A ***)